MichaelSasser/matrix-python.github.io/content/docs/contributing/shortcodes.md

 {{< warning text="A \"simple\" warning." />}}
 {{< /rendered >}}

-Besides the warning alert there are `danger` and `info`.
+Besides the warning alert there are `danger` and `note`.
 They work exactly like `warning` but render in different colors and different default headlines.

 ### Parameters